Billionaire Profile

 Launched Beanie Babies

-Introduced Beanie Babies, which became a global phenomenon.
+Introduced Beanie Babies, the plush toy line that became a global phenomenon.

 1999